FanatiQS/wireless_atem_camera_control_and_tally/doc/atem_protocol.md

 The data the payload contains depends on the [flags](#flags) that are set.

 ### Opcode
-Opcodes are available in SYN packets that are defined by the [SYN flag](#syn-flag-0x10) being set.
-It is located at the first byte of the SYN packets payload.
+The opcode is located in the first byte of the payload and is only available when the [SYN flag](#syn-flag-0x10) is set.

 #### Opening opcode 0x01
 This opcode is sent by the client to initiate an [opening handshake](#opening-handshake) and is always used with a [client assigned session id](#session-id).

 #### Accepted opcode 0x02
-This opcode, together with the [rejected](#rejected-opcode-0x03) opcode, is one of two possible opcodes received from the server during an [opening handshake](#opening-handshake).
+This opcode, together with the [rejected](#rejected-opcode-0x03) opcode, is one of two possible values received from the server during an [opening handshake](#opening-handshake).
 It indicates that the client was successfully connected to the ATEM switcher.
 The third and fourth byte of the payload is a 16 bit integer indicates the [server assigned session id](#session-id) that should be used for everything other than the [opening handshake](#opening-handshake).
 The [server assigned session id](#session-id) has the [MSB](https://en.wikipedia.org/wiki/Bit_numbering) clear when received during the [opening handshake](#opening-handshake), but when used for future communication with the server, the bit should always be set.

 #### Rejected opcode 0x03
-This opcode, together with the [accepted](#accepted-opcode-0x02) opcode, is one of two possible opcodes received from the server during an [opening handshake](#opening-handshake).
+This opcode, together with the [accepted](#accepted-opcode-0x02) opcode, is one of two possible values received from the server during an [opening handshake](#opening-handshake).
-It indicates that the clients request to connect to the server has failed failed.
+It indicates that the clients request to connect to the server has failed.

 #### Closing opcode 0x04
 This opcode is used when initiating a [closing handshake](#closing-handshake).